Renewal is open from March 1 to March 31 each year and must be renewed annually to keep practicing.

 If you are looking to resign from the CDBC register you may do so by logging into your CDBC online account and selecting “Not Renewing”.
 Your registration will remain effective until March 31 of the current registration year and you will continue to receive correspondence from the CDBC.

 Registration fees are approved annually by the board of directors.
-Registration fees can be viewed here: Schedule D. Fees are determined based on the College’s needs to regulate Dietitians efficiently and protect the public.
+Registration fees can be viewed here: Schedule B. Fees are determined based on the College’s needs to regulate Dietitians efficiently and protect the public.
+Fees are non-refundable.

 Criminal Record Check